jung-kurt/gofpdf/README.md

 Package gofpdf implements a PDF document generator with high level support for text, drawing and images.

 ##  Features

 * Choice of measurement unit, page format and margins
 * Page header and footer management
 * Automatic page breaks, line breaks, and text justification
-* Inclusion of JPEG, PNG, GIF, TIFF and basic path-only SVG images
+* Inclusion of JPEG, PNG, GIF and basic path-only SVG images
 * Colors, gradients and alpha channel transparency
 * Outline bookmarks
 * Internal and external links